Lost or stolen passports

 You can find more information in the guidance on the UK government's website.

-Lost biometric residence permits (BRPs)
+Lost or stolen biometric residence permits (BRPs)

 The advice for reporting a lost biometric residence permit (BRP) depends on whether or not you are in the UK.
 In either case, you must first: